Office workspace with multiple employees working at desks with computers in a bright, modern office with large windows and white ceiling

 AI Safety

-CDSS that employs AI without a governing framework and guard rails - might produce unsafe outcomes.
+CDSS that employs AI without a governing framework and guard rails - can produce unsafe outcomes.
+Errors of Assessment, Communication, Continuity, Informed Consent and Human Error.(Joint Commission) are Root Causes of unsafe outcomes in teletriage.

-Errors of Assessment, Communication, Continuity, Informed Consent and Human Error.
-(Joint Commission) are Root Causes of unsafe outcomes in teletriage.
 Malpractice cases in teletriage are typically related to these predictable and preventable errors.
 Human and system error can be addressed by improving systems —structure and process — a group of related parts that work together for common goals — patient safety, practitioner safety, system effectiveness.

-Meets Manchester Triage
+Meets Manchester Triage Group

-Group Triage Requirements
+Triage Requirements

 1. Practice Management: